-Lin-Manuel Miranda's Broadway über-sensation Hamilton was up for a record-breaking 16 Tony Awards on Sunday night and eventually took home a healthy 11.
-What better time to figure out what the very-deserved fuss is all about?
-The excellent cast recording is available everywhere, and the two-and-a-half-hour show is entirely sung-through, meaning your imagination can give you the full picture without ever setting foot on Broadway.
-There's also so many songs that function wonderfully as standalone beauts, and we've compiled 11 of the best for you here.
-Welcome to Hamilton.
+The excellent original cast recording album is available everywhere, and the two-and-a-half-hour show is entirely sung-through, meaning the imagination can come up with an HD picture of the story without ever setting foot on Broadway.
+There are also so many songs that function wonderfully as standalone beauts, and we've compiled 11 of the best for you here.
+Welcome, or welcome back, to Hamilton.

 Who's it for?
 Anyone who wants their mind blown at how badass a song with the word "pamphlet" in the title can be; anyone who needs their life blown apart by Renée Elise Goldsberry in 20 seconds.

 A little context, please?
 Alexander Hamilton's political nemeses are pumped to find he's published an incriminating admission.
 LIKE I SAID: BADASS.
 (Seriously though.
-This is the song of the summer.)
+This was the real song of the summer.)

 Who's it for?
 You, your mentor and your mentee, your elderly neighbor and her best friend, your ninth grade history teacher and third grade math teacher, all your family members and pets, anyone else I missed.